Butter: Industrialization

-Different varieties are found around the world.
-Smen is a spiced Moroccan clarified butter, buried in the ground and aged for months or years.
-A similar product is maltash of the Hunza Valley, where cow and yak butter can be buried for decades, and is used at events such as weddings.
-Yak butter is a specialty in Tibet; tsampa, barley flour mixed with yak butter, is a staple food.
-Butter tea is consumed in the Himalayan regions of Tibet, Bhutan, Nepal and India.
-It consists of tea served with intensely flavored—or "rancid"—yak butter and salt.
-In African and Asian nations, butter is sometimes traditionally made from sour milk rather than cream.
-It can take several hours of churning to produce workable butter grains from fermented milk.
+Production

+In 2022, world production of butter made from cow milk was 6 million tonnes, led by the United States with 13% of the total (table).

 Storage

 Normal butter softens to a spreadable consistency around 15 °C (60 °F), well above refrigerator temperatures.
 The "butter compartment" found in many refrigerators may be one of the warmer sections inside, but it still leaves butter quite hard.
 Until recently, many refrigerators sold in New Zealand featured a "butter conditioner", a compartment kept warmer than the rest of the refrigerator—but still cooler than room temperature—with a small heater.
 Keeping butter tightly wrapped delays rancidity, which is hastened by exposure to light or air, and also helps prevent it from picking up other odors.
 Wrapped butter has a shelf life of several months at refrigerator temperatures.
 Butter can also be frozen to extend its storage life.

 Packaging

+In most countries butter is sold in packets by weight, often in 250 g and 500 g packages.